michielmulders/my-sample-service/README.md

 ```

 Now the database server is running on `localhost:5432` with a database called `product` created by a user called `product_robot` with password `pr0dr0b0t`.

+Make sure to check out the Humanitec docs!